Meaxis/encryption/README.md

 ![A table with 13 letters on the upper row, and 13 on the lower row](https://meaxis.fr/assets/images/mmc1explain.jpg) Thus, on this image, A became M, B became N, Z became L... etc.

 Unfortunately, this method proved rather... *uneffective*.
 It was so "*mindly* readable" that everyone I knew guessed how to decipher it after around 15 minutes.
-From the dumbest to the smartest, to the simplest of minds.
+From the simplest to the smartest minds.
 All of them (refer to my MMC1 section for pseudo-credits).

 Then came the MMSC2, that was still do-able from mind... but painstakingly hard.
 It's just a reverse of the string.
 Eventually came MMSC3, which is... *uneffective* too, but differently.
 It's almost mindly unreadable/unwriteable.